shafiqr-kmsw/tpf/README.md

 # tpf
-Teaching Portfolio of Shafiq R.
-Will be updated with time.
+All documents related to Shafiq R's teaching postfolio.
-Folders are created for each section of the teaching portfolio
+Each section of the portfolio are kept in folders.